CHILDHOOD ANXIETY PARENT SUPPORT

 What is “Accommodation” in Child Anxiety?

-Accommodation happens when family members change routines, behaviours, expectations, or interactions in order to reduce a child’s anxiety or prevent distress.
+Accommodation happens when parents naturally change routines, expectations, or responses in order to reduce a child’s anxiety or prevent distress in the moment.

 In the short term, accommodation can bring relief.
 But over time, it may unintentionally communicate: